dharmab/bmw-f750gs-f850gs/valve-clearances.md

 This guide assumes the reader is familiar with valve adjustment on a motorcycle.
 If you haven't done a valve adjustment before, go practice on a dirt bike!

+## Special Tools

+You will need a coil puller tool to remove the ignition coils without damaging them.
+You can find such a tool for about $10; search for "BMW coil removal tool"

 ## Access

 Remove the front fender by removing the two screws and unclipping the spray guard and fender.